 What is needed now is a detailed study, based upon several case studies of particular specific regulatory or compliance initiatives, that would provide a detailed, empirical picture of how NG methodologies are currently being used both from the point of view of the FSB secretariat and committee structures and from the point of view of national bureaucracies and national interest groups in several representative jurisdictions.
 The focus should be on the micro-processes by which consensus over compliance is or is not reached.
-Research should seek to describe the governance process from various players' points of view, including bureaucrats, domestic legislatures, executive branch political leaders and market participants in order to consider how a device such as peer review might be effective in generating consensus with some constituencies but ineffective with others.
-The few studies we have suggest that the process of reaching consensus between peer review committees and regulated states is far more a complex process than the official procedures suggest and that there is some room for variation and contestation.
-40 The emphasis should be on the relationship between these micro-processes and
+Research should seek to describe the governance process from various players' points of view, including civil servants, domestic legislatures, executive branch political leaders, and market participants to consider how a device such as peer review might be effective in generating consensus with some constituencies but ineffective with others.
+The few studies we have suggest that the process of reaching consensus between peer review committees and regulated states is a far more complex process than the official procedures suggest and that there is some room for variation and contestation.
+The emphasis should be on the relationship between these micro-processes and "issues of implementation, effectiveness, and local impact" across different jurisdictions with different market challenges and regulatory approaches.
+This requires a detailed objective picture of the social and institutional processes at work in regulatory technologies such as peer review, standards making, and supervisory colleges.
+What is the experience of regulation by those who are subject to these processes, and how does it shape their behavior?
+How do these practices alter or realign existing power dynamics in the market, and among nations?
+Under what precise conditions are such practices effective, and when are they ineffective?